Jason Whitlock: Return to Fox

 In 2016, Whitlock began a new show airing on Fox Sports 1, Speak for Yourself with Cowherd and Whitlock.
 Cowherd was replaced by former Buffalo Bills defensive end Marcellus Wiley in 2018, and the show was rebranded as Speak for Yourself with Whitlock and Wiley.
 On June 1, 2020, it was announced that Fox would not renew Whitlock's contract after the two sides couldn't come to an agreement.

 OutKick

-In June 2020, Jason Whitlock officially partnered alongside Clay Travis at OutKick.
+In June 2020, Whitlock officially partnered alongside Clay Travis at OutKick.
 In January 2021, Travis announced Whitlock's departure.
 Whitlock's immediate response was a tweet: "Do not believe anything written or said about me unless I say it.
 All else is Fake News."
 A month later, he told an interviewer that: "It was a bad business deal, a byproduct of my failure to properly vet my business partners."

 Blaze Media

 In June 2021, Whitlock joined Blaze Media and started a new show, Fearless with Jason Whitlock.
 In an interview with Tucker Carlson, Whitlock stated that "a lot of what the left supports is Satanic".
 In October 2022, Whitlock defended Kanye West after West made a series of antisemitic comments.
-In 2024, Whitlock interviewed E Michael Jones, a catholic scholar known for his antisemitic views.
+In 2024, Whitlock interviewed E. Michael Jones, a Catholic scholar known for his antisemitic views.
 Whitlock praised Jones in the interview, during which Jones espoused antisemitic conspiracy theories.